The future of commissioning for social care

 However, the pandemic also highlighted existing issues in social care such as a narrow market, workforce pressures, and the lack of choice and value experienced by people who require support.

-Market shaping should ensure a wide range of high-quality services and different types of support, so people can choose local support that is right for them.
+The Care Act requires market shaping to ensure a wide range of high-quality services and different types of support, so people can choose local support that is right for them.
 Too often, there simply isn’t the range of flexible and responsive support, or the infrastructure, to empower people to truly shape and organise their own care and support arrangements.
 In many areas, the commissioning focus on markets has resulted in high-scale and low-cost delivery models.
 It is these, such as large care homes, which have seen the worst impacts from COVID-19 (see guide on hospital discharge and preventing unnecessary admissions).
 Market issues include:

 - Private markets (the basis of much social care delivery) require economies of scale to extract profits.
 The ownership basis of many of the large care companies mean profits leave the sector and the area – sometimes off-shore.
-Many providers say they are no longer financially viable due to COVID-19 challenges.
+Many providers say they are no longer financially viable due to COVID-19 challenges, workforce issues and rising costs.

-- Competitive tendering often reinforces larger-scale delivery by focusing on unit costs – hours of care, cost per bed – rather than on outcomes.
+- Competitive tendering often reinforces larger-scale delivery by focusing on unit costs – hours of care, cost per bed – rather than on outcomes and more collaborative support.

 - Evidence shows that innovation and local flexible support options deliver better outcomes and are more cost effective.
+They also provide more attractive and more sustainable jobs.
 However, most commissioners have not yet scaled these alternatives.

 Workforce challenges and the related equalities issues are largely linked to these market issues.
 There are 120,000 vacancies in social care (and rising), with many workers earning only the legal minimum per hour, 25 per cent on zero-hour contracts and many holding down multiple jobs to make ends meet.

 Workers suffered and faced considerable risks during the pandemic (see guide on the impact on citizens), and the longer-term workforce impact is yet to be understood.
 It is possible some workers are burnt out and will leave the sector.
-Others who lost out on work because some home care shrunk may not return.
-The sector offers little career progression for care workers, skills aren’t maximised, it pays less than supermarkets and shortages will be amplified by Brexit and immigration policies.
+Others who lost out on work because some home care provision was reduced, may not return.
+Black, Asian and minority ethnic (BAME) workers faced greater risks with disproportionately higher mortality rates.
+The sector offers little career progression for care workers, skills aren’t maximised, and it pays less than supermarkets.
+Shortages will be amplified by Brexit and immigration policies.

 Lack of choice and value

-The control exerted on people’s lives – even those using direct payments (DPs) – is keenly felt.
-Some areas have eased restrictions on DP use during COVID-19 (that perhaps shouldn’t be in place anyway) advising DP users that their decisions would be supported and the level of scrutiny reduced.
+The control exerted on people's lives – even those using direct payments (DPs) – is keenly felt.
+Some areas eased restrictions on DP use during COVID-19 (restrictions that perhaps shouldn’t be in place anyway) advising DP users that their decisions would be supported and the level of scrutiny reduced.

 Now we hope that level of scrutiny does not come back.